GoogleCloudPlatform/gcsfuse/docs/semantics.md

 *   gcsfuse sends a single Objects.list request to GCS, and treats the directory as being implicitly defined if the results are non-empty.
-In rare cases (notably when many objects have recently been deleted) Objects.list may return an abitrary number of empty response with continuation tokens, even for a non-empty name range.
+In rare cases (notably when many objects have recently been deleted) Objects.list may return an arbitrary number of empty responses with continuation tokens, even for a non-empty name range.
 In order to bound the number of requests, gcsfuse simply ignores this subtlety.
 Therefore in rare cases an implicitly defined directory will fail to appear.